wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 #.
-Download the preconfigured Filebeat configuration file used to forward the Wazuh alerts to the Elasticsearch.
+Download the preconfigured Filebeat configuration file used to forward the Wazuh alerts to Elasticsearch.

     .. code-block:: console